moise-mulungu/my-portfolio/README.md

 ![screenshot](./apScreenshot.png)

-I use this project to learn about Linters, Github Workflows, Css grid/flexbox, image query and hover.
+I use this project to learn about Linters, Github Workflows, Css grid/flexbox, image queries and hover.

 ## Built With